How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 Bottom Line: Polyester may be a better option for your health, but it is not environmentally friendly.

-Avoid the ‘Yoga Mat Chemical’, azodicarbonamide
+Avoid the ‘Yoga Mat Chemical,’ azodicarbonamide

 Azodicarbonamide, or ADA, is a controversial chemical foaming agent that has been used in yoga mats to create that spongy, supportive texture.
 After being coined the “yoga mat chemical”, investigative journalism from the Environmental Working Group also uncovered that ADA is used as a food additive in over 500 food products with very little safety oversight from the FDA.

-In yoga mats and other household products, ADA is most commonly mixed with PVC, rubber, and polymer plastics to create tiny gas bubbles that create that malleable, lightweight feel.
-But when it’s heated (in a hot yoga class for example), azodicarbonamide releases carcinogens like ethyl carbamate and immunosuppressing chemicals.
+ADA is most commonly mixed with PVC, rubber, and polymer plastics in yoga mats and other household products to create tiny gas bubbles that create that malleable, lightweight feel.
+But when it’s heated (in a hot yoga class, for example), azodicarbonamide releases carcinogens like ethylcarbamate and immunosuppressing chemicals.

 The World Health Organization has found that ADA is linked to asthma, respiratory issues, and irritation.

-Bottom Line: Most synthetic yoga mats are at risk for containing ADA.
+Bottom Line: Most synthetic yoga mats are at risk of containing ADA.
 While it is in the process of being banned in food products, it can still be imported in non-edible products.
 Avoid it by choosing natural materials.

-Are lululemon mats non toxic?
+Are lululemon mats non-toxic?

 Here’s a safety breakdown of those materials:

-• Natural rubber: Over half of Lulu’s mat composition is FSC certified natural rubber, which is sustainable and comes from natural rubber trees (though it does contain latex).
-So at least half of this mat is non toxic and eco friendly.
+• Natural rubber: Over half of Lulu’s mat composition is FSC-certified natural rubber, which is sustainable and comes from natural rubber trees (though it does contain latex).
+So, at least half of this mat is non-toxic and eco-friendly.

 • Polyurethane: There is some controversy in the industry about whether polyurethane is safe or not, but we do know that it contains probable carcinogens called isocyanates.
-Foam manufacturing is also very polluting and can pose some lung cancer risk to workers.
+Foam manufacturing is also very polluting and can pose some lung cancer risks to workers.

 • Polyester: Non-toxic but environmentally harmful to produce.